multiguy18/gctruck/README.md

 ## Theory

-If a pointer will be marked by GCNEW or GCMARK, a pointer to this pointer will be added to a list.
+~~If a pointer will be marked by GCNEW or GCMARK, a pointer to this pointer will be added to a list.
 A copy of the marked pointer will be also stored in a seperate list if the adress doesn't exist there yet.
-The purpose of the pointer-to-pointer list is to provide a reference to the pointers on the stack created by a varaiable declaration in a certain scope, and to check if the pointers are still valid.
+The purpose of the pointer-to-pointer list is to provide a reference to the pointers on the stack created by a varaiable declaration in a certain scope, and to check if the pointers are still valid.~~ Obviously TODO...

 When we leave a scope in c, we have no way of being notified which variables are out of scope.
 But we know that they are overwritten when a scope on the same level is introduced later.
 TODO...